 False; Even if a product never was tested in animals, there’s a very good chance its ingredients were.
-A company might call its products “cruelty free” because it isn’t doing any animal testing on these ingredients now, although the ingredients may have been tested on animals in the past.
+A company might call its products “cruelty free” because it isn’t doing any testing on animals with these ingredients now, although the ingredients may have been tested on animals in the past.
 In some cases, “no new animal testing” might be a more accurate claim.

-That’s just one of the common tests animals in a lab go through to answer the question, “how much of this substance can we feed/apply to its body before it has a terrible reaction.”
+That’s just one of the common tests animals in a lab go through to answer the question, “what is the maximum amount of this substance can we feed/apply to its body before it has a reaction?”

 Rabbits, mice and guinea pigs are most often used by scientists to test what happens when living beings are exposed to the most hazardous chemicals we know of.
 They go through patch testing, forced toxic inhalation, dissection, cancer screenings (because a lot of the chemicals that are tested are carcinogens), concentrated eye irritation, in-vitro birth defect assessments, and a whole slew of other tests.

 Not to mention that the types of ingredients commonly used in chemically produced skin care products are typically detrimental to your skin over time.
-It seems asinine to use products that are tested on animals just to look good, especially when those products can contribute to the appearance of aging over time.
+It seems asinine to use products that are tested on animals just to look good, especially when those products can actually contribute to the appearance of aging over time.

-The FDA agrees that animal testing isn’t necessary and coupled with the National Toxicology Program to create two aptly named interdisciplinary agencies — the Interagency Coordinating Committee on the Validation of Alternative Methods (ICCVAM) and the Interagency Center for the Evaluation of Alternative Toxicological Methods (NICEATM) — to ensure that new chemical testing procedures are found to protect human and animal health.
+The FDA agrees that testing on animals isn’t necessary and coupled with the National Toxicology Program to create two aptly named interdisciplinary agencies — the Interagency Coordinating Committee on the Validation of Alternative Methods (ICCVAM) and the Interagency Center for the Evaluation of Alternative Toxicological Methods (NICEATM) — to ensure that new chemical testing procedures are found to protect human and animal health.

 In some ways, testing an ingredient is even worse than a finished product because ingredient testing is often focused on how concentrated the dosing can get before it causes harm.
 Yikes!

 Here are some guidelines to seeing through the words ‘cruelty free’ on the pretty labels:

-Chemical ingredients.
 If an ingredient is made in a lab, you can almost bet that it’s been tested on animals.

 If you’ve been using a product for a while and you suddenly see on the packaging that the brand upgraded or added new ingredients, there’s a great chance it’s gone through animal testing to be on the shelf, especially if it’s man made.

-Read through the claims.
 If your favorite cleanser has a claim on it that says something like, “we don’t test our products on animals unless it’s for legal reasons” look closely at what they aren’t saying.

-Look to other countries.
-Animal testing isn’t off the table in the US but the EU has totally banned animal testing on products.
+Animal testing isn’t off the table in the US but the EU has totally banned that type of testing on products.
 So if the company that you’re purchasing your products from also sells in the EU, there’s a pretty good chance they’re one of the cruelty free brands.

 If you suspect that your favorite brand might use ingredients tested on animals, do a bit of research.
-You might be able to search their blog for the answers, most companies that are truly cruelty free talk about it.
+You might be able to search their blog for the answers, most brands that are truly cruelty free talk about it.

-We think that if animal testing is necessary for a product to be brought to market, it most likely has the potential to cause harm to the user.
+We think that if testing on animals is necessary for a product to be brought to market, it most likely has the potential to cause harm to the user.
 We’re morally opposed to causing harm, even potential harm, when there are such effective, sustainable options available.

 Center for Food Safety and Applied Nutrition.
 “Product Testing – Animal Testing & Cosmetics.”
 U S Food and Drug Administration Home Page.
 Center for Food Safety and Applied Nutrition, n.d.
 Web.
 07 Mar.
 2017.